david-a-wheeler/spdx-tutorial/README.md

 * Apache-2.0 (permissive license with some patent protections)
 * LGPL-2.0+ (weakly protective license)
 * GPL-2.0+ (strongly protective license)

+The list above is extremely similar to the recommendations in GitHub's [ChooseALicense.com](http://choosealicense.com/).

+Most of the BSD licenses are perfectly reasonable as permissive licenses.
+A historical problem with them is that there are many different licenses all called the "BSD license", and one of them (which has the SPDX identifier "BSD-4-Clause") is obsolete, incompatible with many other licenses, and in my opinion often impractical to use at today's Internet scale due to its "obnoxious advertizing clause".
+SPDX solves this problem; instead of saying "BSD license" (which is dangerously vague), you can use precise SPDX license expressions.
+For example, perfectly good BSD-style licenses include the "BSD-3-Clause" and "BSD-2-Clause".
+SPDX can make BSD-style licenses much easier for everyone to use.

+Of course, different people have different opinions about what license to use.
+Picking a license depends on your beliefs and goals for a particular project; the same person is likely to chose different licenses for different projects, depending on the goals of the project.
+SPDX makes it possible to capture this licensing information in a precise and automated way.

 ## More information